puppetlabs/bolt/documentation/experimental_features.md

 Here, if `target3` completes running `hostname` before `target1` or `target2`, it can continue directly to running `whoami`.

-This functionality is particularly useful for plan functions that may take a long time on certain targets but not on others, or for plans where some long running process may fail on a target but the plan author wants the plan to be able to continue quickly on successful targets.
+This functionality is particularly useful for plan functions that might take a long time on certain targets but not on others, or for plans where some long running process might fail on a target but the plan author wants the plan to be able to continue quickly on successful targets.

 Within the parallelize block, only the following functions can run in parallel: